arcan1s/quadro-core/CONTRIBUTING.md

 * Officially the latest libraries versions should be used.
 In addition it is possible to add workarounds for all versions (usually by using preprocessor directives); in this case patches should be placed to `patches` directory.
 * Build should not contain any warning.
+Exception: calls of deprecated methods.
-* Try to minimize message in Release build with logging disabled.
-It is highly recommended to fix KDE/Qt specific warning if possible
+* Try to minimize messages in Release build with logging disabled.
+It is highly recommended to fix system specific warnings if possible
 * It is highly recommended to use submodules for third party libraries if possible.
 * The main branch is **development**.
 Changes in this branch may be merged to the master one only if it is a 'stable' build.